*Last updated: May 2026 β tested on my live Hyperliquid account (referral code RICH888) on 2026-05-03 using a small ETH-PERP position.*

 Can I set multiple stop losses on one position?

 Yes.
-You can place multiple stop orders at different price levels to scale out of a losing position.
-For example, close 50% at -2% and the remaining 50% at -4%.
-Just make sure total size across all stops equals your position size.
+You can place multiple stop orders at different price levels to scale out β for example, close 50% at -2% and the remaining 50% at -4%.
+Just make sure total size across all stops equals your position size, and that all of them have "Reduce Only" checked.

 Does Hyperliquid have guaranteed stop losses?

-No. Like most exchanges, Hyperliquid stop losses are not guaranteed.
-In extreme market conditions (flash crash, exchange outage), your stop might fill at a worse price than expected, or not fill at all if you used Stop Limit.
-This is standard across both CEX and DEX platforms.
+No. Like virtually every CEX and DEX, Hyperliquid stop losses are not guaranteed.
+In extreme market conditions (flash crash, exchange degradation, validator slowdowns), your stop might fill at a worse price than expected, or not fill at all if you used Stop Limit.
+This is standard across CEX and DEX platforms β guaranteed stops generally exist only on a few traditional brokers and come with their own costs.

 What happens to my stop loss if I add to my position?

 Your existing stop loss order stays at the same price and size.
-It does not automatically adjust.
-If you increase your position size, you need to manually update or add a new stop order to cover the additional size.
+It does not automatically resize.
+If you increase your position size, you need to manually update the stop or add a new one to cover the additional size β otherwise you're only protecting part of the position.

 Is there an auto-stop-loss feature on Hyperliquid?